 - Endocarditis infection of the inner lining of the heart chambers and valves

 - Collapsed veins

 - Pneumonia and tuberculosis

-- Lying in order to conceal drug use
+- Secrecy and lying to conceal drug use

 - Lack of interest in previously enjoyed activities